|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 Think about the Gospel.

 Christ himself came not to unite the world, but to divide it, father against son.
-He came to divide, that is that we would choose the opposite side of the world, which for them is mammon, and our side is that of God and righteousness.
-He came to light up the world that was for Him, and that which was against Him, to identify friend from foe.
+The Jews mistakenly thought He came to unite them against the Romans.
+They could not be more wrong.
+He came to divide, to find those that would follow him and also to identify those who will not follow him.
 Through the Scriptures we can easily tell who is for Him and who is against Him.
 It is simple, who holds to the principles of Scripture is for Him.
 They who do not hold to them are not with Him.

 You must keep constant vigilance against backsliding, for a fallen Christian is in worse shape than one who was never exposed to The Word.
+In order to do that, you have to be always constantly acting upon your faith.
 The Epistle and Gospel both talk about the curious dichotomy; you are saved by faith, Jesus’s faith, and your faith alone saves you, not what you do; yet if you have faith, you must act on that faith.

-When you accept Jesus Christ as your Lord and Savior and repent of the sins of your former life, you are forgiven of your sins.
-But, you must understand, this is not a signal to keep on sinning and keep on saying you repent.
-You must truly change a new leaf and start on the new course of life with Christ, and not slip back into the old man.
+To be a Christian and not a Christian in name only, you must truly turn a new leaf and start on the new course of life with Christ, and not slip back into the old man.
 This is one of the most difficult challengers as a Christian, but with the help of the Holy Ghost, we can do it.
 You must receive the Word, hear it, and act upon it and spread it joyously to others, in order for your faith to have any meaning at all.
 Otherwise we will have been for the worse than if we never had heard the Good News.
 It is not a gift to selfishly lock up, but to share and give to others.
 That is the true joy of the Good News.
 It is most certainly more blessed to give than to receive in this case.

 You must grasp that your acceptance of Jesus Christ as your savior and your repentance is the beginning of your life as a New Man in Jesus.